-The aim of SPL engineering is to facilitate reuse in the development of a set of related program variants of a domain [8, 37, 18].
-Developers start by analyzing the domain and identify features, i.e., requirements that distinguish different variants in the domain.
+The aim of SPL engineering is to facilitate reuse in the development of a set of related program variants of a domain [9, 38, 18].
+Developers start by analyzing the domain and identify features, i.e., requirements that distinguish different variants in the domain [3].
 For example, in the domain of embedded database systems, there can be different program variants for different scenarios, but not all variants require features such as transactions, recovery, or ad-hoc query processing.
 A variant is identified by a selection of features, e.g., the "database system with transactions, but without recovery and query processing".
 How a variant for a given feature selection is actually generated depends on the implementation technique as discussed below.

 Not all feature combinations in an SPL are meaningful.
-For example, features can be mutually exclusive, so that selecting them all in the same variant is not allowed; e.g., users must decide between an in-memory or a persistent database.
-Typically, features and their valid combinations are described in a feature model [18, 9].
+For example, features can be mutually exclusive; e.g., users must decide between an in-memory or a persistent database.
+Typically, features and their valid combinations are described in a feature model [18, 10].

 For this paper, it is not relevant how features and their valid combinations are specified, we assume the following notation and predicates which can be mapped to individual approaches: A feature 'Base' is part of every SPL and required in every variant.
-A feature expression (denoted with meta-variables F to K) is a propositional formula over features of the product line, e.g., ' $Txn \land Log$ ' or 'Inmemory $\lor \neg Query$ ', that evaluates to true or false for a given feature selection.
+A feature expression (denoted with meta-variables F to L) is a propositional formula over features of the product line, e.g., ' $Txn \land Log$ ' or ' $Inmemory \lor \neg Query$ ', that evaluates to true or false for a given feature selection.
 Based on the constraints of the feature model, predicate mexcl(F, G) determines whether two feature expressions are mutually exclusive; predicate impl(F, G) determines whether G is selected in every variant in which F is selected; finally, predicate equiv(F, G) determines whether F and G are always selected together in variants (both or neither).